 Battery life

 Mobvoi watches are the king of battery life, and the TicWatch Pro 5 is no slouch.
 The watch's battery easily lasts 2-3 days and, for me, pushes on to the 4th day.
 This means I do not have to worry about charging my watch daily.
 The watch also comes with fast charging, so it doesn't have to dwell on the charger for long.
 It can charge the watch from 30% to 100% in under an hour.
 The website says a 30-minute charge will give you 65% battery.
-And this technology is not reliant on the charger since the Pro 3 Ultra charger also gives you a fast charge on the Pro 5.
+This technology is not reliant on the charger since the Pro 3 Ultra charger also gives you a fast charge on the Pro 5.

 Wear OS version

 Although the watch has the same apps as Google's and Samsung's Wear OS 3.5 watches, the TicWatch Pro 5 doesn't come with Google Assistant.
 However, during my 2 weeks of use, I rarely used the assistant on my watch.
 Although it supports control of my smart home devices, it does not support routines.
-When I'm at home, I tend to use my Google Home devices anyway, and if I'm on the way, I will use my headphones to trigger the Google Assistant from my phone.
+When I'm at home, I use my Google Home devices anyway, and if I'm on the way, I will use my headphones to trigger the Google Assistant from my phone.

 Mobvoi released a statement on Twitter, which says the reason for the delay is due to the dual system architecture used by the E3, Pro 3, and Pro 3 Ultra: